Seven Signs You’re Living the 19th Century Version of “The Hangover”On August 22, 2018 by Elyse

 You steal a bicycle.
 A night of fun might not have been all Harry was after in Atlantic City.
 Maybe he was searching for a fresh start after being accused of stealing a bicycle in New York.
 A budding entrepreneur, he allegedly sold it in Atlantic City.

-Your marriage doesn’t last as long as Britney Spears’.
+Your marriage is shorter than Britney Spears’.
 Even though Elvis chapels weren’t yet in existence, according to Harry, “while intoxicated Lehman induced him to marry Miss Florence Smith of Philadelphia.
 He says he met Miss Smith at Snyder’s Hotel in Atlantic City, and after the marriage ceremony lived with her but one day.”
 Albert sounds like the kind of friend who always takes a practical joke too far.

-You’re arrested on a wood schooner at Tuckahoe.
+You’re arrested on a wood schooner in Tuckahoe.
 Need I say more?

-Still, there’s at least one striking difference from the film series: Unlike “The Hangover” Wolfpack, Harry and Albert’s friendship was not strengthened by the experience:
+Still, there’s at least one striking difference from the film series: Unlike “The Hangover” Wolfpack, the experience did not solidify Harry and Albert’s friendship:

 Speaking of Albert, the article reports that his father swooped in and whisked him back to New York.
 He wasn’t the only one to leave town.
 As for Mrs. Harry Squires, the New York Evening World tells us, “his bride has gone back to Philadelphia.
 Squires does not show any inclination to follow her.”
-That sounds like the 19th century equivalent of unfollowing your ex on Twitter.
+That must be the 19th-century equivalent of unfollowing your ex on Twitter.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 - May 2022